Equatorial timelike circular orbits around generic ultracompact objects: Circular geodesics on the equatorial plane

 Then,

 As such the transition between stable and unstable circular orbits will be determined by $V_{\xi}''=0$.
 In the Kerr family, for TCOs and for each rotation direction, there is only one radius for which $V_{-1}''=0$.
 For a generic ultra-compact object there may be more solutions.
-Thus we define the location of the: \begin{itemize} \item \textit{standard} (Kerr-like) ISCO as the largest $r$ for which
+Thus we define the location of the: \begin{itemize} \item Marginally Stable Circular Orbit (MSCO)

-\end{itemize} The standard (Kerr-like) ISCO should be understood as the ISCO that is continuously connected to spatial infinity by a set of TCOs.
-But non-Kerr objects can have a more intrincate structure of TCOs, with other regions of TCOs that are \textit{not} continuously connected to spatial infinity by a set of TCOs.
-It is also possible that the (only) ISCO in an ultracompact object is \textit{not} determined by \eqref{isco1}.
-This leads to the concept of the \textit{absolute} ISCO.
+\end{itemize} The MSCO should be understood as the stable circular orbit with the smallest radius that is continuously connected to spatial infinity by a set of stable TCOs.
+For objects that only have one solution satisfying the condition \eqref{isco1} (such as the Kerr case), MSCO corresponds to the well-known innermost stable circular orbit (ISCO).
+However, for more generic (non-Kerr) objects, a more intricate structure of TCOs may be present, with other regions of stable TCOs that are \textit{not} continuously connected to spatial infinity by a set of stable TCOs.
+In such cases, we can define the ISCO, which will be different from the MSCO.

 To motivate the definition of the latter, we observe that along circular geodesics, the angular velocity (as measured by an observer at infinity) is

 If $\Omega$ is real, circular orbit are possible (timelike, null or spacelike).
 Then, in a stationary, but not static, spacetime one distinguishes between prograde/retrograde orbits, which are co-rotating/counter-rotating with the spacetime.
 The angular velocity, energy and angular momentum of the former [latter] are denoted as $(\Omega_+,E_+,L_+)$ $[(\Omega_-,E_-,L_-)]$ and depend on $r^{\rm cir}$.
 If, however,